-Possibly some may be disposed to ask-What and women, far and wide.
-Then with all the "The fact of a large court between the clearness and force at our command we would Sepulchre and this Bisilica," (or church erected earnestly we pray, that we and all who are a mount; but Bernhard again has 'Mons ciples, and have the genuine spirit of their have become fixed; and is found in all later bistory breathed into our lives.
-Then, will pilgrims and writers." there be a glowing interest in all the institu- Do not suppose, Mr. Editor, that I am aiming savors of their advancement and success, not the worst an "eloquent preacher," or because it is Baptist advancement and suc- "enthusiastic correspondent," or "able Editor" cess, a keen vigilance in detecting and prompt might make. earnestness in defeating whatever may be inimical to them, because it is adverse to Baptheir non-existence.
-But we need more than tist progress.
+Possibly some may be disposed to ask-What | Whence originated the current notion that would you have, and how do you propose to Calvary was a Mount?
+Dr. Robinson, in his obtain it?
+Would that we knew that these "Biblical Researches," a standard work, gives questions were eagerly asked by Baptist men us the following in answer to the above question. and women, far and wide.
+Then with all the "The fact of a large court between the clearness and force at our command we would Sepulchre and this Bisilica," (or church erected say, Our love of Baptist principles, our firm con- over the spot of the Crucifixion) " and also viction is that they constitute the very essence that later a chapel was erected over Golgotha, of Christianity, and present it to the world in its between the two, seems to favor the idea, that most Scriptural form.
+Our strong belief is that at this time the rock or monticule of Golgotha solemnity to us of the fact that by our own de- applied to the present Golgotha or Calvary. eternal binding covenant among the successors been adopted almost without question into every of the noble army of martyrs, who bled for the language of Christendom. . .
+Neither same truths that before God and men we have Eusebius, nor Cyril, (except as made to say so history breathed into our lives.
+Then, will pilgrims and writers."
+But such Baptists as these are the exception. there be a glowing interest in all the institu- Do not suppose, Mr. Editor, that I am aiming tions and operations of our body, because to justify any preacher in the use of the word perceiving and a zeal in promoting all that H. to consider that the mistake in question is earnestness in defeating whatever may be inimical to them, because it is adverse to Baptist progress.
 Less sectional feeling, less of isolation, less of clique and party, more of fellowship among our members, more of fraternal spirit among our ministers, more of sympathy among our churches, more of genuine union, not in name but in feeling and prayer, giving and working will be our all pervading denominational spirit.